 This pandemic has shown us that life is full of things we can't plan for, and we all need a social security system we can rely on.

-We have also been urging the Government to fix the injustice of ‘legacy benefits’, such as Employment Support Allowance, Jobseeker’s Allowance and Income Support, having been excluded from this crucial support from the start.
-It is not right that these families, the majority of which include someone who is sick, disabled or caring, have not had equivalent support purely because they are in another part of the system.
+The standard allowance of UC and the basic rates of the older benefits that UC is set to replace have always been the same as they are both meant to cover the same core living costs.
+It is not right that families on legacy benefits - the majority of which include someone who is sick, disabled or caring - have not had equivalent support purely because they are in another part of the system.